That's a long way down. I think we're still on the seventh floor at this point.

 We're past the fellow in blue and inside what used to be an elevator shaft.

-This place has lots of windows.
 It's a relatively mild day but I have already soaked through my shirt with sweat.
 I can only imagine how important it was to ventilate this place back in the '20s.

 We walked out of the elevator into the other side of the building.
 I took a quick picture of my car.
 Look at the road and then spot the bright green truck near the center.
 My car is the black one right behind it.